Double Higgs boson production and Higgs self-coupling extraction at CLIC: Event selection

 While the cross section is measured in the tight BDT region, the expected precision on \gHHH and \gHHWW is evaluated based on differential distributions in the loose BDT region to allow for a larger event sample.
 Fig.~\ref{fig:BDT_withsignal} shows the distribution of the BDT response in the loose BDT region.
 From Fig.~\ref{fig:BDT_withsignal}\,(a), it can be seen that the SM \HHvv signal is dominant compared to backgrounds at higher BDT score values.
 Selected samples with modified \gHHH are compared in Fig.~\ref{fig:BDT_withsignal}\,(b), which shows a small overall sensitivity of the BDT score to the Higgs self-coupling.
-The distribution of the invariant mass of the double Higgs boson system for the SM contributions in the loose BDT region is presented in Fig.~\ref{fig:SumMj_looseBDT_withsignal}.
+The main influence on the area of the distributions is the total cross section: The selection efficiencies vary only between 17 and 18\,\% among the event samples with the given coupling values, while the total cross sections vary between 0.471 and 0.68\,fb The distribution of the invariant mass of the double Higgs boson system for the SM contributions in the loose BDT region is presented in Fig.~\ref{fig:SumMj_looseBDT_withsignal}.
 Fig.~\ref{fig:SumMj_SignalsOnly_7181_7183_8201}\,(a) and \ref{fig:SumMj_SignalsOnly_7181_7183_8201}\,(b) show the invariant di-Higgs mass distributions for selected values of \gHHH and \gHHWW.
-The di-Higgs invariant mass distributions between two points with similar, but opposite, variation of the \gHHH coupling differ especially in the lower invariant mass region as illustrated in Fig.~\ref{fig:SumMj_SignalsOnly_7181_7183_8201}\,(b).
+The di-Higgs invariant mass distributions between points with similar, but opposite, variation of the \gHHH coupling differ especially in the lower invariant mass region as illustrated in Fig.~\ref{fig:SumMj_SignalsOnly_7181_7183_8201}\,(b), comparing the distributions between $\kappaHHH = 0.8, 1.2$ and $2.2$ to the SM.
 As shown in Fig.~\ref{fig:SumMj_SignalsOnly_7181_7183_8201}, the \gHHWW coupling impacts also the higher invariant mass region, which allows it to be distinguished from modifications in the \gHHH coupling.